ndevenish/duip/README.md

 Basic plan/mapping out of potential endpoints.
-Since we only run one instance for now, we can have everything be in the same namespace - (in future we could register this as a sub-namespace potentially with auth, e.g. `/dui/:tree_id/....`
+Since we only run one instance for now, we can have everything be in the same namespace - (in future we could register this as a sub-namespace potentially with auth, e.g. `/dui/:tree_id/....` There are only two endpoints that alter data on the server.
+These are the `POST command/:name` to run a new command, and the `DELETE /task/..` command to cancel a running task.
+Multi-step operations (such as refine_lattice reindexing) can be implemented by getting the results for a stage, and then submitting a further "reindex" command, so don't need special endpoints.

 | Endpoint                  | Purpose
 | ------------------------- | ----------------